detale/ai/_posts/2019-06-10-microsoft-redesigns-power-bi-and-adds-in-new-ai-analytics-tools.md

 ---
 category: news
 title: "Microsoft redesigns Power BI and adds in new AI analytics tools"
-abstract: "Microsoft Corp. today debuted a new version of its Power BI business intelligence platform that features a revamped user experience and analytics features powered by machine learning.
-Power BI enables analysts to turn raw data such as sales figures into ..."
+abstract: "The new version of Power BI allows users to process their data with the help of Azure Cognitive Services, a set of managed AI models available on Microsoft’s public cloud.
+“Analysts can use these models to extract insights from images by detecting ..."
 publishedDateTime: 2019-06-10T17:32:00Z
 sourceUrl: https://siliconangle.com/2019/06/10/microsoft-redesigns-power-bi-adds-new-ai-analytics-tools/
 type: article